 If you were driving under the influence of alcohol or another substance when you were involved in a car accident, you could face an aggravated DUI charge.
 The penalties for this charge include a minimum one year driver’s license suspension, imprisonment for up to 12 years, and up to $25,000 in fines.

-If you or a loved one have been charged with driving under the influence, call Sabuco, Beck, Hansen, Massino & Pollack, PC today.
+If you or a loved one have been charged with driving under the influence, call Sabuco Beck, P.C. today.
 Our experienced Will County DUI attorneys understand the serious ramifications that can result from these charges.
 We provide aggressive legal defense while protecting your rights and privileges as a driver.
-With offices throughout Will County and the surrounding area, call Sabuco, Beck, Hansen, Massino & Pollack, P.C. today for an initial consultation.
+With offices throughout Will County and the surrounding area, call Sabuco Beck, P.C. today for an initial consultation.

 See the difference family makes at Sabuco Beck, P.C.